HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>* &lt;element&gt; insert {RuleSet}<span class="optional">(value1, value2, value3...)</span>
 </code></pre>

 Alternately, the context can be given by indenting the insert rule under another rule that provides a path context (see [indented rules](#indented-rules)).
+The path context from the rule which the insert rule is indented below will be applied to all rules being inserted.

 When the rule set is expanded, the path of the element is prepended to the path of all rules in the rule set.